Liam Harris

-Liam Harris (born 20 April 1997) is a professional rugby league footballer who plays as a for the York Knights in the Championship.
+Liam Harris (born 20 April 1997) is a professional rugby league footballer who plays as a for the York Knights in the Super League.

 He played for Hull Kingston Rovers in the Championship, and on loan from Hull KR at the York City Knights in Kingstone Press League 1.
 He played for Doncaster in League 1 and Hull FC in the Super League.

 Background

 Harris was born in Kingston upon Hull, East Riding of Yorkshire, England.

 Playing career

 In 2018 he made his Super League début for Hull F.C. against Hull Kingston Rovers.

 Halifax

 On 17 November 2020, it was announced that Harris would join Halifax for 2021.